sambarrick/Resume/Sam Barrick.md

 projects:
-  - name: Friends With Recipes#
+  - name: Friends With Recipes
-    desc: A no frills way to store and share your personal recipes with family and friends!#
+    desc: A no frills way to store and share your personal recipes with family and friends!
-    url: # link to your deployed project
+    url: xenodochial-noyce-23c748.netlify.app

 ---